DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 computers had been placed for shared usage, to talk to another young woman, who was next in line with her son and her brother-law to see the health workers.
-The young woman’s skills and use of the home computer had plateaued, like many of the participants, since the project started.
+The young woman’s skills and use of the home computer had plateaued, like many of the participants’, since the project started.
 She’d worked out how to download movies from the internet, and she’d learnt some new things, like how to import photos from a mobile phone to the computer, and pictures and movies from the computer to a USB stick.
-But otherwise, she was only using the computer for about half an hour a week, ‘sometimes to check Centrelink BasicCards, sometimes Facebook
+But otherwise, she was only using the computer for about half an hour a week, ‘sometimes to check Centrelink BasicsCards, sometimes Facebook
 \[...\] I used to play games – now I \[use the computer\] for Centrelink’.
 Other relatives – her partner, and her mother-in-law, who lives in the house next door – used the computer ‘the same’ amount in